Zollie Steakley

-Zollie Coffer Steakley, Jr. (August 29, 1908 – March 24, 1992) was a Texas lawyer, politician and judge, serving as Secretary of State of Texas and as a justice of the Texas Supreme Court.
+Zollie Coffer Steakley, Jr. (August 29, 1908 – March 24, 1992) was a Texas lawyer, politician, and judge who served as Secretary of State of Texas and as a justice of the Texas Supreme Court.

 Early years and education

-Steakley was born in Rotan, Texas, and moved to Comanche County, Texas as a young child where he grew up and attended school.
+Steakley was born in Rotan, Texas, and moved to Comanche County, Texas, as a young child where he grew up and attended school.
 He graduated as valedictorian from DeLeon High School in 1926, and earned a Bachelor of Arts degree from Simmons University (now Hardin-Simmons University) in Abilene in 1929.
 While at Simmons University, Steakley excelled in baseball and as a member of the debate team.
 Upon graduation, he declined a professional baseball contract to pursue a law degree.
 Steakley earned an LL.B. from The University of Texas School of Law in 1932, where he served as student editor of the Texas Law Review.

 Career

 Steakley returned to West Texas shortly after graduating from law school in 1929.
 He practiced law throughout the 1930s in Sweetwater and assisted his father in his Chevrolet dealership business.
-In 1939, Texas Attorney General, Gerald Mann, offered Steakley a position as Assistant Attorney General, and he returned to Austin.
-After serving as Assistant Attorney General for 3 years, Steakley joined the U.S. Navy after the Japanese attack on Pearl Harbor, serving from 1942 to 1945 in naval intelligence and earning the rank of lieutenant commander.
+In 1939, Texas attorney general, Gerald Mann, offered Steakley a position as assistant attorney general, and he returned to Austin.
+After serving as assistant attorney general for three years, Steakley joined the U.S. Navy after the Japanese attack on Pearl Harbor, serving from 1942 to 1945 in naval intelligence and earning the rank of lieutenant commander.

-Following the war, Steakley returned to Austin and briefly served again as Assistant Attorney General under Grover Sellers.
+Following the war, Steakley returned to Austin and briefly served again as assistant attorney general under Grover Sellers.
 He then re-entered private practice, forming a partnership with the distinguished Austin lawyer, Herbert Smith, in September 1946.
-Steakley practiced law as a partner of this newly established firm, Smith and Steakley for over 10 years, when Senator Price Daniel offered him the position of Secretary of State prior to Daniel's likely Gubernatorial victory in November 1956.
-Steakley served as Texas Secretary of State from 1957 until 1961.
-As the Secretary of State, Steakley played an influential role in liaising with the legislature to promote and ultimately pass Daniel's initiatives in numerous areas including the interstate gas tax and escheat law.
+Steakley practiced law as a partner of this newly established firm, Smith and Steakley for over 10 years, when Senator Price Daniel offered him the position of secretary of state prior to Daniel's likely Gubernatorial victory in November 1956.
+Steakley served as Texas secretary of state from 1957 until 1961.
+As the secretary of state, Steakley played an influential role in liaising with the legislature to promote and ultimately pass Daniel's initiatives in numerous areas including the interstate gas tax and escheat law.
 Steakley ensured the 1960 election of President Kennedy and Vice President Johnson by certifying the narrow results in Texas and rejecting Republican claims of election fraud.

 Gov. Price Daniel appointed Steakley to the Texas Supreme Court on January 1, 1961 to fill the vacancy created when Robert Calvert became chief justice.
 Steakley was subsequently elected to the position in November 1962, and reelected in 1968 and 1974.
 He retired from the court on December 31, 1980.
 During his tenure he authored an estimated 200 major opinions and was an authority in many areas of law.
 Following his retirement from the bench, Steakley served as special assistant to attorney general Mark White.
 When White was elected governor, Steakley became a special assistant in the governor's office of general counsel.
 He also assisted attorneys general Jim Mattox and Dan Morales.